Cannabis 14

 Some of the more notable current company-specific risk is identified below:

-General Cannabis Corp (OTCPK: OTCQB:CANN)
+General Cannabis Corp.
+(OTCQB:CANN)

 There is limited operating history in an evolving industry, which makes it difficult to accurately assess the future growth prospects of the company.
-The history of losses may not let the company achieve profitability in the future; The company's reputation and ability to do business may be negatively impacted by improper conduct of business partners, employees or agents.
+The history of losses may not let the company achieve profitability in the future; the company's reputation and ability to do business may be negatively impacted by improper conduct of business partners, employees or agents.

 The company is still small in size and if they are not able to grow their capital base, they could be facing problems operating their company.
 The high return on investment capital helps in that the threshold for sufficient size could be lower for IIPR than it is for lower return property types.
 The company's new largest tenant is a new company which does not have a credit history.
 It remains to be seen how well this translates into profitability.

-Pineapple Express (OTCPK: OTC:PNPL)
+Pineapple Express (OTC:PNPL)

 The company is being sued over $685 thousand in unpaid bills.

-Eco Science Solutions (OTCPK: OTCQB:ESSI)
+Eco Science Solutions (OTCQB:ESSI)

 The company has been struggling generating cash flow as they have not yet been able to produce any cannabis revenue.
 ESSI has already burnt $12.5 million in shareholder capital since inception.
 With close to $1 million in payables, they only have $70,000 in cash with an annual cash burn rate of more than $200,000.